One Word Mantras: Powerful Bija Seed Syllables

 AIM (ieem) is the feminine counterpart of the bija mantra OM.
 The “AI” in AIM is pronounced “eye.”
 AIM is a manifest form of OM, that which is created and seen versus that which is purely in consciousness.
 AIM is the supreme shakti or feminine force known as Adi Shakti.
 AIM appears in many mantras to the goddesses and the Divine Mother.

-AIM is the seed mantra of Saraswati, goddess of knowledge, wisdom, music, art and speech.
-I view a seed mantra as the basic essence of an aspect of consciousness personified in a deity.
+AIM is the seed mantra of Saraswati, goddess of knowledge, wisdom, music, art, and speech.
+A seed mantra is the basic essence God’s consciousness personified in one or more deities.
 Saraswati is revered in Hinduism, Jainism and some Buddhist sects.
 Her name means “one who leads to the essence of self-knowledge.”

 She has many beautiful names to acknowledge her many aspects.
 A few of these are the following: